aspect-build/aspect-cli/CONTRIBUTING.md

 ## Releasing

-1. Check with release engineer in silo about which release version of Aspect Pro should be used to determine the version here.
+1. At the commit to release from, run `./workspace_status.sh | grep STABLE_ASPECT_CLI_BAZELISK_COMPAT_VERSION`
+   to determine the current release version.
+This version follows our monorepo versioning scheme minus the hash so that it is compatible with Bazelisk.
+See comment in `workspace_status.sh` for more info.

-2. Push a `x.x.x` tag to the repository at the commit you want to release with the semver version from the prior step:
+2. Push a `xxxx.x.x` tag to the repository at the commit you want to release with the semver version from the prior step:

     ```
-    git tag x.x.x
+    git tag xxxx.x.x
     git push origin $_
     ```